-- Readers - Worship Leaders - Authorised Lay Ministers - Licensed Evangelists - Lay people authorised to provide pastoral care.
-For example Parish Pastoral Assistant, Pastoral Home Visitor, Street Pastor, Authorised Listener, Pastoral Outreach Worker and equivalents in Cathedrals e.g. Cathedral Verger who has pastoral care in job role - Youth worker or Leader - Children's worker or Leader - Sunday school teacher or Leader - Family workers who work with children or their Leader - Bell ringers who teach or train children plus the Tower Captains who manage those adults who teach or train. - Music leader where the choir or musical group includes children - Head Server- only when the role includes supervision or training of children. - Parish volunteer driver for vulnerable groups (children or adults) for children's / adults' activities organised by the Church (Please note - private / personal arrangements among parents / friends etc. are exempt) - Diocesan Safeguarding Advisers, Cathedral Safeguarding Advisers and Parish Safeguarding Officers who manage6 people engaged in activities with vulnerable groups (children or adults). - Members of National Safeguarding Team and other roles within Diocesan Safeguarding Teams where working with children and/or vulnerable adults (or managing on a day to day basis individuals who are working with children/vulnerable adults) - Diocesan Education staff who either have substantial contact with children or manage those who do. - Leader of Parent & Toddler Groups (but not parent helpers who supervise their own children or if a self -help group. - Managers of individuals working with vulnerable groups (children and adults) - Those in religious communities (e.g. monks, nuns, brothers and sisters) who are in active ministry and work with vulnerable groups (children or adults).
+- Worship Leaders - Authorised Lay Ministers - Licensed Evangelists - Lay people authorised to provide pastoral care.
+For example Parish Pastoral Assistant, Pastoral Home Visitor, Street Pastor, Authorised Listener Pastoral Outreach Worker and equivalents in Cathedrals e.g. Cathedral Verger who has pastoral care in job role - Youth worker or Leader - Children's worker or Leader - Sunday school teacher or Leader - Family workers who work with children or their Leader - Bell ringers who teach or train children plus the Tower Captains who manage those adults who teach or train. - Music leader where the choir or musical group includes children - Head Server- only when the role includes supervision or training of children. - Parish volunteer driver for vulnerable groups (children or adults) for children's / adults' activities organised by the Church (Please note private / personal arrangements among parents / friends etc. are exempt) - Diocesan Safeguarding Advisers, Cathedral Safeguarding Advisers and Parish Safeguarding Officers who manage6 people engaged in activities with vulnerable groups (children or adults). - Members of National Safeguarding Team and other roles within Diocesan Safeguarding Teams where working with children and/or adults experiencing, or at risk of, abuse or neglect (or managing on a day to day basis individuals who are working with children and/or adults experiencing, or at risk of, abuse or neglect) - Diocesan Education staff who either have substantial contact with children or manage those who do. - Leader of Parent & Toddler Groups (but not parent helpers who supervise their own children or if a self -help group. - Managers of individuals working with vulnerable groups (children and adults) - Those in religious communities (e.g. monks, nuns, brothers and sisters) who are in active ministry and work with vulnerable groups (children or adults).